-Public forums are a defined period of time, usually at the start of the Council meeting, which, at the discretion of a meeting, is put aside for the purpose of public input.
+Public forums are a defined period of time, usually at the start of an ordinary meeting, which, at the discretion of a meeting, is put aside for the purpose of public input.
 Public forums are designed to enable members of the public to bring matters, not necessarily on the meeting's agenda, to the attention of the local authority.

-In the case of the Methven Community Board, any issue, idea or matter raised in a public forum must fall within the terms of reference of that body.
+In the case of a community board and its committees, any issue, idea or matter raised in a public forum must fall within the terms of reference of that body.